galpod/blog/_posts/2016-10-19-a-letter-to-my-son-on-his-seventh-birthday.md

 new: true
 ---

-Programming Note: Yes, I said I'd be back in the fall.
+_Programming Note: Yes, I said I'd be back in the fall.
 Technically, it's still fall (or, as my daughter regularly corrects me, autumn).
-Also, my sister got married (yay!) so it's been a busy September.
-Hopefully everything will be back to normal in a couple of weeks.
-Thank you for your patience.
+Also, my sister got married (yay!) and I started volunteering in (apparently too many) places, so it's been a bit busy in the last couple of months.
+Hopefully everything settles in over the next few weeks.
+Thank you for your patience._

 My Dearest,